noorfinances-eng/noorchain-core/docs/NOORCHAIN_Phase3_05_PoSS_Logic_1.1.md

 a real Keeper with:

-access to the KV store,
+access to the PoSS KV store,

 per-address, per-day counters,

 GetParams(ctx) and parameter accessors,

-internal helpers for computing block-level rewards (e.g. ComputeSignalRewardForBlock(...) as a thin wrapper on pure helpers),
+internal helpers for computing block-level rewards (e.g. ComputeSignalRewardForBlock(...) as a thin wrapper around pure helpers),

 the ability to record signals and counters in the store,